 The dangers of synthetic cannabinoids are very real, and extremely serious.
 Buying synthetic CBD isn’t worth the risk.
 Take the 52 patients in Utah, 33 of whom were treated at the emergency room, for example.

 Cannabidiol, or CBD, is the active compound found in hemp-derived CBD oil.
 Does regular CBD oil use cause a CBD tolerance buildup?
+Or to put it another way, does the use of CBD become less effective?
 Building up a tolerance means that over time, with regular use, you require more and more of something to get the same effect.
 There is also something called reverse tolerance in which lower doses are required over time to produce the same effects.

 A good example of tolerance buildup would be alcohol.
 The first time someone drinks alcohol, just a little might intoxicate them.
 But if they drink alcohol on a regular basis, it takes more of it to cause the same effect.